-With BlueConic, you can build a single source of customer data truth in unified customer profiles.
+With progressive profiling in BlueConic, you can build a single source of customer data truth in unified customer profiles.
 Using BlueConic connections, you can import and export profile data to synchronize your customer data across your entire marketing technology ecosystem, reducing or eliminating the cost of storing redundant or bad data.

 Before you begin

 Learning about your customers often means collecting data from other systems using BlueConic connections to or export import customer data.
 The example below uses the BlueConic SFTP Connection, but the process is similar for other marketing connections.
 See the range of connections offered in BlueConic.

 You can use BlueConic Connections to synchronize your customer data with other marketing data sources.
 By importing data, you can build more unified profiles and target audiences based on smarter segmentation.
 Exporting profile data from BlueConic to other systems means you can use your first-party data from BlueConic in all your marketing campaigns.